 - Directed Research in Psychology (PSY 4310) - School of Psychology

-- Directed Research at the Center on Governance (SCS 4150)
+- Directed Research at the Centre on Governance (FSS 4150)

-- Directed Research at the Centre for Interdisciplinary Research on Citizenship and Minorities (CIRCEM) (SCS 4550)
+- Directed Research at the Centre for Interdisciplinary Research on Citizenship and Minorities (CIRCEM) (FSS 4550)

 FSS 4150 Directed Research